Editorial Team

 Board Member

-Dave Blair is the Deputy Commander of an Air Force Wing in the Pacific.
+Dr. Dave Blair is the Deputy Commander of an Air Force Wing in the Pacific.
 He holds a Doctorate from Georgetown University, where he wrote on the intersection between economics and security, focusing on transnational organized crime as well as organizational optimization and disruption.
 He later taught as an Adjunct Professor on the politics of military innovation.
 He also served as the Director of the Air Force's Strategic Studies Group, where he shaped the service's approach to democratizing airpower through automation.

 Jake Chapman